ballerina-platform/ballerina-dev-website/swan-lake/learn/mocking.md

 (any|error)[] outputs = [];

-// This is the mock function that replaces the `io:println` function
+// This is the mock function, which replaces the `io:println` function
 @test:Mock {
     moduleName: "ballerina/io",
     functionName: "println"
 }
 function mockIoPrintLn((any|error)... text) {
-    // Append print statement to a global array outputs.push(text);
+    // Append the print statement to a global array outputs.push(text);
 }